braddillman/fashion/README.md

 ### Transforms

-A transform either:
+A transform:
-- reads 0 or more input models and produces 0 or more output models, or
+- reads 0 or more input models,
+- produces 0 or more output models, (transformation)
-- reads 0 or more input models and generates 0 or more output files using 0 or more templates. (generation)
+- generates 0 or more output files using 0 or more templates. (generation)

-"0 or more" means there is no requirement for a transform to produce output.
+"0 or more" means there is no requirement for a transform to either read input produce output.
 "1 or more" is more typical.

+A single transform could do any combination of both transformation and generation.
+It is up to you to keep models and transform scripts at a size you decide is managable.

 ### Templates